SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-transformation.md

 RegARIMA model to the untransformed series;

-$\text{AICC}_{\log}$ is the value of AICC from fitting the RegARIMA model to the transform series;
+$\text{AICC}_{\log}$ is the value of AICC from fitting the RegARIMA model to the transformed series;

 $\Delta_{\text{AICC}}$ is the threshold value; $\Delta_{\text{AICC}}$\>
 0 favours levels and $\Delta_{\text{AICC}}$ \< 0 favours logs.